Rural Philanthropy: Catalyzing Communities

 • Southern Illinois University's Grow Your Own

-Compeer's Fund for Rural America awarded a $10,000 grant to the Rural Schools Collaborative to strengthen the capacity of four new rural teachers corps programs during the 2020-21 Covid-19 crisis.
-The goal of the Covid-19 Response Support Catalyst was to further the efforts of four emerging rural teacher corps programs in Compeer Financial’s service regions.
-Covid-19 presented and continues to present an array of new challenges to the rural teacher shortage.
+Compeer's Fund for Rural America also awarded a $10,000 grant to the Rural Schools Collaborative to strengthen the capacity of four new rural teachers corps programs during the 2020-21 Covid-19 crisis.
+The goal of the Covid-19 Response Support Catalyst was to further the efforts of four emerging rural teacher corps programs in Compeer Financials' service regions.
 The following higher education institutions received support:

 • University of Wisconsin-Platteville